 During an emergency situation, an EMT needs access to a patient's past medical history, and fast.
 They need to know if a person is allergic to any medicines, or if they're suffering from an underlying health condition.
 Equipped with this information, EMTs can provide tailored care as soon as possible.

-Using an instant messaging (IM) chatbot, an EMT can type in the patient's information and an algorithm can scan electronic healthcare records (EHRs), sending back vital patient information instantaneously.
+Using a HIPAA compliant instant messaging (IM) chatbot, an EMT can type in the patient's information and an algorithm can scan electronic healthcare records (EHRs), sending back vital patient information instantaneously.
 Ultimately, this small process shaves vital minutes from the time arriving at the scene and the time it takes to administer treatment.

 2. Updating a hospital about a patient's condition